jsjoeio/learning-roadmap/README.md

 - completed pset2
 - finished Week 3 5.
 Tuples
 - made progress on pset3.
 Started writing in VSCode.
 Last one to finish is number 4 in pset3.
-- continued on problem 4
+- continued on problem 4. made some progress.

 <!-- #### Tier 2 - develop more expertise